-14 Checking Chain Lubrica-
+Checking Chain Lubrication

-The saw chain must always spin off a small amount of oil.
+The saw chain must always throw off a small amount of oil.

-Never operate your machine without chain lubrication.
-If the saw chain runs dry, the cutting attachment may very quickly be damaged beyond repair.
-Before starting work, always check the chain lubrication and oil level in the
+Never operate your saw without chain lubrication.
+If the chain runs dry, the whole cutting attachment will be irretrievably damaged within a very short time.
+Always check chain lubrication and the oil level in the tank before starting work.

-Every new saw chain needs a run-in time of 2 to 3 minutes.
+Every new chain has to be broken in for about 2 to 3 minutes.

-After the saw chain has run in, check the tension of the chain and correct if necessary - see "Checking the chain tension".
+After breaking in the chain, check chain tension and adjust if necessary - see "Checking Chain Tension".

-15 Coasting Brake
+Coasting Brake